JPezza101/PLC-Tag-Manager/README.md

 # PLC-Tag-Manager

-The Tag Master 5000 is a state of the art, PLC tag managing application, designed to make the life of an AGR control systems individual just a little bit easier.
+The Tag Master 5000 is a state of the art PLC tag managing application, designed to make the life of an AGR control systems individual just a little bit easier.
 With the ability to read and write just about any tag in the PLC (including user-defined type), gone are the days of needing an active -insert overpriced PLC software company here- software license to make minor edits to your systems man informational tags!

 ## IP ADDRESS SETUP